Mathématique: Chapter 4

 “Oh no, thank you,” Rush replied, with a discourteous level of courtesy.

-Telford paused, his hand on the doorknob.
+Telford paused, his hand on the knob.
 He looked back over his shoulder.

 “Good luck,” Young said.

-“Thanks,” Telford replied.
-His eyes flicked toward Rush, then back to Young.
+“Thanks.”
+Telford’s eyes flicked to Rush, then back to Young.
 “Don’t let him do anything stupid.”
-He threw the door open and pulled it shut it behind him with a quick twist of his wrist as he vanished into the hallway.
+He threw the door open and pulled it shut it behind him as he vanished into the hallway.

 The room was silent.